Table of Contents

-While almost every parent is going to get quite concerned when they hear their child with that tough, barking cough and trouble breathing at night, we were extra heightened to stress knowing the tough start Oliver’s lungs had already had in life.
+While almost every parent will get quite concerned when they hear their child with that harsh, barking cough and trouble breathing at night, we were extra heightened to stress knowing the tough start Oliver’s lungs had already had in life.

-So while the first time we made it through with just chiropractic adjustments and natural remedies we had at home, the second time he struggled really badly with croup late at night, my wife took him to the emergency room.
-And again a month or so later when he had it for the third time, we took him to the hospital late at night once again.
+So while the first time we made it through with just chiropractic adjustments and natural remedies we had at home, the second time he struggled badly with croup late at night, my wife took him to the emergency room.
+And again, a month or so later, when he had it for the third time, we took him to the hospital late at night once again.

-But here’s where our story differs from most with croup, and where this article will not be your normal medical info only article about croup – we only used one tiny dose of medication (corticosteroid) out of the three different times Oliver got sick that first year of life.
+But here’s where our story differs from most with croup, and where this article will not be your standard medical info-only article about croup – we only used one tiny dose of medication (corticosteroid) out of the three different times Oliver got sick that first year of life.

-Why did we always turn to adjustments and natural options first and save medications for the absolute last resort?
-Well, we certainly are not ‘against’ medical treatments, as we saw the best of modern medicine (surgeries, medications, etc.) literally save Oliver’s life starting out.
-But, we also had both the scientific understanding and my clinical experience to know that the more often a really young child under the age of 2 is given medications for respiratory + immune challenges, the sicker and sicker they get as time goes on.
+Why did we always turn to adjustments and natural options and save medications as the absolute last resort?
+We certainly are not ‘against’ medical treatments, as we saw the best of modern medicine (surgeries, medications, etc.) literally save Oliver’s life starting out.
+But, we also had both the scientific understanding and my clinical experience to know that the more often a young child under the age of 2 is given medications for respiratory + immune challenges, the sicker and sicker they get as time goes on.

 So all the way back then and still today, our family takes care of our health in this order – natural everything first, medications last.
 We look to build strong, resilient immune systems in our kids, not suppress and weaken them.

-Croup is an infection of the upper airway, which restricts breathing and leads to a distinctive barking cough.
-It is most common in young children aged 6 months to 3 years, and is even more common in infants who were born early (premature) or suffer from other respiratory and immune challenges such as asthma.
+Croup is an upper airway infection that restricts breathing and leads to a distinctive barking cough.
+It is most common in young children aged 6 months to 3 years and is even more common in infants born early (premature) or suffer from other respiratory and immune challenges such as asthma.

 There are 3 different kinds of croup: